N-Gage: Sales

 In 2004, Nokia claimed in a press release that it had shipped its millionth deck, represented as a company milestone despite falling short of the company's initial projection of six million decks by the end of 2004.
 However, this number shipped does not give a reliable picture of the actual sales of the deck.
-Nokia ultimately shipped 3 million N-Gage decks by 2007.
+Nokia ultimately shipped over 2 million N-Gage decks by 2007.